Project

 Actions #16

-Updated by rpalethorpe about 6 years ago
+Updated by rpalethorpe over 6 years ago

 Loading a VM snapshot/migration into a QEMU instance which has already ran a VM appears to work, but I am concerned about the following: